-The StatCan Blog begins a new feature: a guest post on research at Statistics Canada will be published every quarter.
-Our first post is from Beiling Yan, senior analyst in the Economic Analysis Division, Statistics Canada.
+Every quarter, the StatCan Blog publishes a guest post on research at Statistics Canada.
+Our second post is from Feng Hou, principal researcher in the Social Analysis and Modelling Division, Statistics Canada.

 With a little bit of experience or research, we can judge the quality of the clothing we buy, the food we eat or the car we drive.
 However, when it comes to data, quality is much harder to measure.
 After all, there is no comparison shopping when Canada only has one national statistical office.
 Nor can data users see a survey being conducted the way restaurant patrons can watch a chef assemble a sushi roll.
 Instead, for quality of data, users depend on the standards of the organization that produces it.

 Statistics Canada's monthly figures on employment, unemployment and the labour force participation rate—three essential Labour Market Indicators (LMIs)—are among its most sought-after data.